 When the weather turns chilly…Hot Herb Cider

-I keep teas and the golden milk spice blend on hand to have regularly, but I also like to doctor up unsweetened apple cider with cranberries, elderberries, cinnamon and herbs to make a warm herb cider that boosts the immune system and tastes wonderful.
+This cider comes together with some common herbs.
+Combine unsweetened apple cider with cranberries, fresh or dried elderberries, cinnamon and herbs to make a warm toddy that boosts the immune system and tastes wonderful.
 It also makes a lovely holiday drink.
-The benefits of the added ingredients make it desirable as a preventative measure during the cold and flu season.
+The benefits of the added ingredients make it desirable as a preventative for the cold and flu season.

-Cranberries have been studied and shown to improve immune response, lower blood pressure and inflammation, and prevent certain types of cancer.
+Cranberries have been shown to improve immune response, lower blood pressure and inflammation, and prevent certain types of cancer.
 They are a super source of antioxidants, vitamins B & C, minerals and fiber.
-Incorporating cranberries into your diet through drinks like this one or added to oatmeal, smoothies or blended with raspberries, orange and chia seeds to make a spread are ways to eat more of them and add these beneficial nutrients.
+Incorporating cranberries into your diet through drinks like this one or added to oatmeal, smoothies or combined with orange and spices to make this relish are ways to eat more of them and add these beneficial nutrients.

 Elderberries have been used for hundreds of years to ease cold, flu and respiratory symptoms and improve immune response.
 They are high in potassium, calcium, vitamins A & C, and fiber.
 Elderberries should be cooked before using.
-In this recipe they are boiled in the cider.
+In this recipe I used dried and boil them in the cider.
 Elderberries are not readily available, but you might be able to find them at a fall farmers market or in the dried bulk herb section in health food stores.
 If not here’s an amazon link for dried elderberries I’ve used.

-Cinnamon has been studied and shown to help lower blood sugar, cut risk of heart disease, is high in polyphenol antioxidants, and acts as a potent anti inflammatory.
+Ceylon cinnamon has been studied and shown to help lower blood sugar, cut risk of heart disease, is high in polyphenol antioxidants, and acts as a potent anti-inflammatory.

 Rosemary is a hardy herb that is a known source of antioxidants, iron, calcium and vitamin B-6.
 Traditionally it’s been used to alleviate muscle pain, improve memory and concentration, boost immune and circulatory function, reduce inflammation, and improve digestion and eye health.
 If you don’t grow your own herbs, you can usually find fresh herbs in the produce section of the grocery store.